sgoldgar/clemo/README.md

 # clemo
 Design company website built in HTML and CSS for class exercise.
-Based off mockup given.
+Based off mockup and designer notes.